meizabel/documentation/concepts.md

 ___

-For definition details in Java, see the [Java](/java/README.md) section.
+For definition details in Java, see the [Java](/java/README.md) section. `TODO: this needs rephrasing.`